 As an example let’s take a look at today’s only English League match, between Millwall and Charlton.

-Millwall are the home team and are considered favourites for the match, you’ll see that bet365 have priced the match giving Charlton a half goal head start.
+Millwall are the home team and are considered favourites for the match, you’ll see the match priced giving Charlton a half goal head start.

 By giving Charlton the half goal lead there’s now only 2 outcomes to the game, as if the match ends in an actual draw, it would be an Asian Handicap victory for Charlton.
-It also enables bet365 to offer the same odds for either team.
+It also enables the bookmaker to offer the same odds for either team.

 - If Charlton win the game by 1 or more goals – Charlton win